-Objective - Deliver a suite of test methods, protocols, and information models to assess and assure that robots working collaboratively, with and without humans-in-the-loop, will complete their assigned tasks correctly while meeting their assembly performance objectives.
+Objective: Deliver a suite of test methods, protocols, and information models to assess and assure that robots working collaboratively in human-robot and robot-robot teams will complete their assigned tasks safely and correctly while meeting their assembly performance objectives.

-What is the research plan?
-This research plan comprises four principal foci of research: evaluating the coordinated performance of robot systems, decomposing collaborative tasks to model human and robot role representations and assignments, developing protocols for robot-robot and human-robot collaboration communications, and validating the situational awareness of collaborative robot systems.
+Research Plan: This research plan focuses on five principal capabilities of robot systems that collectively contribute to collaborative teams: 1) temporal and spatial coordination of robot, 2) task role and responsibility decomposition, allocation, and comprehension, 3) developing protocols for robot-robot and human-robot collaboration communications, 4) validating the cognitive awareness of collaborative robot systems, and 5) assessing and assuring the collective performance of teams containing collaborative robot systems.
 Each of these foci builds upon the capabilities defined or developed in its predecessor.
 Collectively, they will comprise a total suite of test methods, metrics, and protocols to assess the collaborative performance of robot systems.
 For each phase of development, the test methods, metrics, and protocols will be evaluated using the NIST collaborative robotics testbed.